Builtins

 Semantics¶

-The builtin returns a pointer with the same memory address as ptr
+The builtin returns a pointer with the same memory address as ptr, but

 See Comptime.